flutter/website/src/resources/games-toolkit.md

 With Flutter's benefits of cross-platform development, performance, and open source licensing, it makes a great choice for games.

-Casual games fall into two categories: "point and tap" games and arcade-style games.
+Casual games fall into two categories: turn-based games and real-time games.
 You may be familiar with both types of games, though you might not have thought about them in quite this way.

-_Point-and-tap games_ cover games meant for a mass market with simple rules and gameplay.
+_Turn-based games_ cover games meant for a mass market with simple rules and gameplay.
 This includes board games, card games, puzzles, and strategy games.
 These games respond to simple user input, like tapping on a card or entering a number or letter.
 These games are well suited for Flutter.

-_Arcade-style games_ cover games a series of actions that repeat throughout a game.
-This repetition is known as a game loop.
+_Real-time games_ cover games a series of actions require real time responses.
 These include endless runner games, racing games, and so on.
 You might want to create a game with advanced features like collison detection, camera views, game loops, and the like.